FAANG is an acronym for the five most prominent tech companies in the United States – Facebook, Amazon, Apple, Netflix, and Google.

 You may need to write an essay alongside your resume to get into the internship program.

 Or, if you can’t write one yourself, any writing service can get it done for you.
 You can order an essay through one of the top providers online.
 This can also be done by yourself but can be time-consuming.
 Since many custom writing services are available, this will greatly reduce your time.
-As you can expect, writing a captivating essay is just one aspect of getting an internship at FAANG.
+As you can expect, writing a captivating CV and cover letter is just one aspect of getting an internship at FAANG.
 You also need other skills in your arsenal.

 Here are some skills that are expected from internship applicants in the top 5 tech companies: